← Go Back

 Section 1.2: Verification of Convexity

-In practice, directly applying the definition of convexity can be challenging when proving that a function is convex.
+In practice, directly applying the definition of convexity or verifying the first-order condition of convexity can be challenging when proving that a function is convex.
 The following rules offer practical tools to simplify the verification process.

 If a function \(f(\mathbf{x})\) is twice differentiable, then it is convex if and only if